 I’m so drawn to contrast: using colors, textures, lighting, masculine/feminine.
 I always try to incorporate it in my projects and find that perfect balance.
 I love photography by Matthew Christopher – he captures abandoned places so beautifully.
 It can be hard to incorporate this particular style in projects I am hired on for; sometimes the art direction just doesn’t call for it.

 WE ARE ALL SLASHIES WITH MULTIPLE SKILLS, WHICH ONE DO YOU WISH YOU COULD DO MORE OFTEN?

 WHAT IS FRUSTRATING YOU RIGHT NOW?

-I hope to find more time to put into Neighborhood Guide!
+It’s difficult to find extra time to put into my city guide website Neighborhood Guide!

 IF YOU COULD HIRE SOMEONE FOR $20/HR, WHAT WOULD YOU HAVE THEM DO TO MAKE YOUR DAY EASIER?

 An assistant to help wrap up styling projects and to help continue to make a list of local photographers to share my portfolio with.